-Mississippi State University is an equal opportunity institution Discrimination in university employment, programs or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, gender identity, genetic information, status as a US veteran, or any other status protected by applicable law is prohibited Questions about equal opportunity programs or compliance should be directed to the Office of Civil Rights Compliance, 231 Famous Maroon Band Street, PO 6044, Mississippi State, MS 39762, (662) 325-5839
+Mississippi State University is an equal opportunity institution.
+Discrimination is prohibited in university employment, programs or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status to the extent protected by applicable law.
+Questions about equal opportunity programs or compliance should be directed to the Office of Civil Rights Compliance, 231 Famous Maroon Band Street, P.O.
+6044, Mississippi State, MS 39762, (662) 325-5839.